openebs/openebs/ROADMAP.md

 - Support for specifying multiple hostpaths to be used with Local PV hostpath
 - Ability to migrate the Local PVs to other nodes in the cluster to handle node upgrades
 - Update user documentation with reference stacks of running various workloads using OpenEBS volumes
-- Auto provisioning of block devices (on the external storage systems) that can be used with OpenEBS storage engines
+- Auto-provisioning of block devices (on the external storage systems) that can be used with OpenEBS storage engines
 - Enhancements to OpenEBS CLI (openebsctl) for better troubleshooting OpenEBS components and fixing the errors
 - Setup E2e pipelines for ARM Clusters
-- Conform with the new enhancements coming in the newer Kubernetes releases around Capacity based provisioning, CSI, and so forth
+- Confirm with the new enhancements coming in the newer Kubernetes releases around Capacity based provisioning, CSI, and so forth
 - Automate the workflows around handling scenarios like complete cluster failures that currently require some manual steps
-- Custom Kubernetes storage schedulers to address auto-rebalancing of the data placed on the nodes to help with scale up/down of Kubernetes nodes
+- Custom Kubernetes storage schedulers to address auto-rebalancing of the data placed on the nodes to help with scale-up/down of Kubernetes nodes
 - User-friendly installation & configuration command-line tool (analogy to linkerd CLI for linkerd)
 - Allow Mayastor Pools to incorporate more than one capacity contributing disk device
 - Failed replicas should be garbage collected (return capacity to Mayastor Pool)
 - Allow a new replica to be created within the same Mayastor Pool as the failed replica it replaces
 - Auto-scaling up and down of cStor pools as the new nodes are added and removed
-- Auto-upgrade of cStor Pools and Volumes when user upgrades control plane
+- Auto-upgrade of cStor Pools and Volumes when a user upgrades the control plane
 - Asynchronous or DR replica for cStor and Mayastor volumes
 - Support for restoring a volume (in-place) for supporting blue/green stateful deployments
 - Upstream uZFS changes and start using them instead of a local fork